Dommsko/SolarPi/README.md

 * domme@solarcoin.mehrunfug.org
 * Feel free to send any tips to my SLR address: 8Wrc5DaCFFzPBLsBZsnRtaXnrUygGjm6gJ

-Based on the guide by Scalextrix
+Based on the instructions for manual installation by Scalextrix:
 * https://github.com/Scalextrix/SolarCoin-Raspberry-Pi-Node

 ## GPLv3 License